-An edited version will be published in Computer magazine in December of 2023.
+An edited version has been published in Computer magazine in December of 2023.

 The definitions of what free and what open-source software is are major cultural achievements.
 They have inspired similar definitions for data, content, and other types of resources.
 Still, many forces pull, sometimes with compelling arguments, to change the definition.
 This article will look at these forces and speculate what the future holds in store for the definition of open-source software.

 1. The open source definition

 The definitions of what free software and what open-source software is use different words but are essentially the same.

 Both free and open-source software can summarily be defined as:

 Free and open-source software is software that is available under a license that grants everyone the right to use the software, to modify the software, and to pass on the software to third parties, modified or not, all for free.My own wording